PrimeTimeTran/next-blog/data/blog/books/DSA python.md

 ---
+draft: false
+date: 2023-02-25
 title: 'Data Structures & Algorithms in Python'
-date: '2023-02-25'
+summary: 'Overview of a new book I got.'
 tags: ['data-structures-algorithms']
-draft: false
-summary: 'Overview of a new book I got.'
-layout: PostSimple
-bibliography: references-data.bib
-canonicalUrl:
 ---

 # Introduction